We have moved!

 Johanna Brassel is a Fashion Designer in Buffalo, NY.
 She received a Bachelor of Fine Arts in Fashion Design from Pratt Institute in Brooklyn, NY.
 Upon graduation, Johanna joined JC Penney in Plano, TX as an Assistant Designer.
 After her term there, she returned to Buffalo, NY where she accepted a job at New Era Cap as the Assistant Designer for the Men’s Apparel team.
 She was soon promoted to Designer, a position in which she continued to develop her fashion design skills.

 While Johanna was working for New Era Cap, she joined the Genesee Community College Fashion Business program as an Adjunct Instructor.
 There she realized her love of teaching and began instructing at Buffalo State College and Villa Maria College in their Fashion programs, teaching a wide variety of fashion design courses.

-Johanna is currently the Cut and Sew Production Supervisor at The Factory Buffalo, a cut and sew garment manufacturer, where she plans and executes successful garment production.
+Johanna is currently the Cut and Sew Production Supervisor at The Factory Buffalo at Fashion lab NY, where she plans and executes successful garment production.
 In addition, she continues to expand her teaching career as an Adjunct Instructor at Buffalo State College in the Fashion Textile Technology program.